may/calmwater1/README.md

    * Stays out of your way, but keeps your data at you fingerprints.
    * Pure GTD; no tweaks or additions like priorities.
 No cruft.
    * Supports habit tracking?
 (But not part of GTD core functionality)
+   * Supports you; helps you do your weekly review right and not skip any item
+   * Supports you; alerts you if you're experiencing project creep (coming someday)

 ## TODO the rest of this README